MEDIA AND MACHINES.

 The operating system of our era — and why every empire will be half-media, half-machine.

-If every era is defined by a binary, ours is shaped by the fusion of two: media and machines — once distinct forces, now collapsed into a single living system that governs what gets built, what breaks through, and what defines our reality.
+If every era is defined by a binary, ours is shaped by the fusion of two: Media and Machines — once distinct forces that have collapsed into a single living system that governs what gets built, what breaks through, and what defines our reality.

 The birth of the superorganism